FirstGearGames/FishySteamworks/README.md

 .Net 4.5x

-If you already have SteamWorks.Net in your project, you might need to delete either your copy, or the one included within this transport.

 These projects need to be installed and working before you can use this transport.
 1. [SteamWorks.NET](https://github.com/rlabrecque/Steamworks.NET) FishySteamworks relies on Steamworks.NET to communicate with the Steamworks API(https://partner.steamgames.com/doc/sdk).
 [Installation guide](https://kb.heathenengineering.com/assets/steamworks/installation#install-steamworks.net) by Heathen Engineering: https://kb.heathenengineering.com/assets/steamworks/installation